ngeiswei/tv-toolbox/README.md

 A∧B ≞ TVAB
 ```

-The semantics of `A↔B` corresponds, in probability terms, to
+The semantics of `A↔B` corresponds, in probabilistic terms, to

 ```
 P(A∧B|A∨B)
 ```

-Let us assume that the first order probabilities sampled as follows
+Let us assume that the first order probabilities are sampled as
+follows

 ```
 pa ~ TVa